waltergcc/42-Small-Tutorials/Write-a-Simple-List-Main/README.md

 	free(l3);
 ```

 In this repository folder I left a example called lsts_main.c.
+If you want to see more lists exercises and examples, [here](https://github.com/waltergcc/42-Piscine/tree/main/C12) is a link to my C12 folder, where I did all the exercises that only work with linked lists.

 It's all! :smile: